benbourgeois/Recipe_milestone/README.md

 ## UX

-- As someone who is looking for a new recipe to make dinner for the family, I can look on this site through the many submissions from people around the world.
+- I would like to keep my recipes in one places to possibly go back to and use again.
-- I would like to submit my recipe on this site and I can do that by going to the "Submit Your Own Recipes" page and put in all the needed information.
+- I would like to submit my recipe on this site and I can do that by going to the "Add Your Own Recipes" page and put in all the needed information.
 - As someone who is new cooking and is in need of cooking products, I can look to see what easy recipes they have on this page to try as well as new cooking utensils I can purchase to help make cooking easier.

 ## Features